NijiDigital/gyro/README.md

 # DBGenerator

-DBGenerator is a tool which generates [Realm](https://realm.io) classes, for both Android and iOS/macOS, from an `.xcdatamodel` file.
+DBGenerator is a tool to generate [Realm](https://realm.io) model classes, for both Android (Java) and iOS/macOS (ObjC & Swift), from an `.xcdatamodel` file.

 ---

 ## Introduction

-The `.xcdatamodel` is a a file used to represent Core Data entities in Xcode in a graphical way.
+The `.xcdatamodel` file is usually used to represent Core Data entities in Xcode in a graphical way.
 It can be created or edited with a graphical user interface in Xcode.

-But even though the initial aim of the `.xcdatamodel` file is to create a Core Data model, with DBGenerator you will now be able to **use an `xcdatamodel` to create a [Realm](https://realm.io) model files as well!**
+But with DBGenerator, you will now be able to **use an `xcdatamodel` to create a [Realm](https://realm.io) model files as well!**

+This will allow you to design your model in a visual way (rather than by code), only once (rather than once for Android and once for iOS), and have the code generated for you.

 ![Simple Entity](documentation/simple_entity.png)

-This `.xcdatamodel` file is the input of the script.
+The `.xcdatamodel` file is the input of the script.

 ## License